ogr09/phantomjs_doc_ja/Crash-Reporting.md

 ### OS X

-At the moment we don't have a good way obtain OS X stack traces.
+At the moment the process for obtaining OS X stack traces is not ideal.
 It would be great if someone could work on this.

-In the mean time, the following steps can be used to obtain a vaguely-useful trace.
+In the mean time, the following steps can be used to obtain a somewhat useful trace.
 The trace must be generated on Linux, since we don't have a way of building the minidump_stacktrace program on OS X yet.

 1. Obtain the macosx symbol files from the [downloads page](https://code.google.com/p/phantomjs/downloads/list).
 Also download the linux symbols, as you will need to copy the minidump_stackwalk program from here.